-Oncolytic viruses are emerging therapeutic agents for cancer.
-Adenovirus has the capacity to infect tumor cells, replicate therein, lyse the cells and release progeny virus, which infect neighboring cells, thus amplifying the initial inoculums.
-The lytic cell death induced by the virus is not dependent on the ability of the tumor cell to go into apoptosis, thus also drug-resistant cancer stem cells can be killed.
+Viruses are genetically engineered to selectively kill tumor cells and induce a potent and adequate anti-tumor immune response.
+Virus infectivity is altered through genetic modification of the virus capsid to favor infection of tumors cells.
+Virus replication is altered by introduction of regulatory elements, such as promoter and/or microRNA target sequences into the virus genome to specifically control viral gene expression to tumor cells.
+Progeny virus, produced upon virus replication in tumor cells, can infect neighboring tumor cells, thus amplifying the initial inoculums.
+The lytic cell death induced by virus is not dependent on the ability of the tumor cell to go into apoptosis, thus also drug-resistant cancer stem cells can be killed.
 Furthermore, the presence of immunogenic virus in the tumor microenvironment can alter the otherwise immunosuppressive milieu in favor of an anti-tumor immune response.
+To further boost adequate anti-tumor immune responses the virus encodes a transgene, such as